The Jefferson Memorial – Through Time

 The Jefferson Memorial - Through Time, by Amy Waters Yarsinske

 The Thomas Jefferson Memorial is America’s foremost memorial to the Nation’s Third President.
+Its impressive circular structure and dome are reminiscent of Jefferson’s Rotunda on the grounds of the University of Virginia, in Charlottesville, Virginia.

 Pope’s intention was to blend Jefferson’s contribution as a statesman, architect, president of the United States, drafter of the Declaration of Independence, adviser of the Constitution and founder of the University of Virginia.
 Few major changes have been made to the Memorial since its dedication in 1943.
 The most important change, of note, was the replacement of the plaster model statue of Thomas Jefferson with a bronze version of the same after World War II restrictions on the use of metals were lifted.
-Each year the Jefferson Memorial plays host to carious ceremonies, including annual memorial exercises, Easter sunrise services and the ever-popular Cherry Blossom Festival.

 Get your copy today at Barnes & Noble and Amazon